-The subject property is located on the Indian River Lagoon, designated as an Impaired Water (as defined in 62-303.200 F.A.C.), a Class II Water, an Outstanding Florida Water (OFW), and an Aquatic Preserve in this location.
+The subject property is located on the Indian River Lagoon, designated as a Class II Water in this location.
 A 50-foot Surface Water Protection Buffer is required.
-Primary structures shall be located outside the Surface Water Protection Buffer.
+Primary structures shall be located outside the Buffer.
 Accessory structures are permittable within the Buffer with conditions (e.g., storm water management is provided, avoidance/minimization of impacts, and maximum 30% impervious).
 The removal of native vegetation located within the Buffer is prohibited unless approved through an active development order.
-Information available to NRM indicates that unpermitted land clearing activities occurred on the parcel within the Surface Water Protection Buffer, and as a result, the parcel is experiencing erosion on both the east and west shorelines.
+Temporary impacts to native vegetation require in-kind restoration.
+The Florida Department of Environmental Protection (FDEP) regulates mangrove trimming and can be reached at 407-897-4101.
 The applicant is encouraged to contact NRM at 321-633-2016 prior to any activities, plan, or permit submittal.